Delivering Economic Prosperity

 Core Strategy Policy 1

-Core Strategy Policy 1 suggests growth and investment are to be concentrated in the northern suburbs of Preston, focussing on Local Centres, with greenfield development within the Cottam Strategic Site and the North West Preston Strategic Location.
+Core Strategy Policy 1 suggests growth and investment are to be concentrated on the northern suburbs of Preston, focussing on Local Centres, with greenfield development within the Cottam Strategic Site and the North West Preston Strategic Location.

 Core Strategy Policy 9